 Computer Science-related skills are versatile.
 Once you learn the core principles of the discipline, building additional capabilities that a particular job requires becomes easier.
 Equip yourself with a Double Major Degree in Computer Science and Business Information Systems to gain competitive advantage.

-Polytechnic Diploma holders receive exemptions and gain direct entry to Year 2 of the Degree*.
-You can complete your Degree in 16 months instead of 28 months^.
+Polytechnic Diploma holders receive exemptions and gain direct entry to Year 2 of the Degree1.
+You can complete your Degree in 16 months instead of 28 months2.
 You can look forward to starting your careers and earning sooner, possibly even one year earlier.
-You also have the flexibility to plan your schedule and study at your own pace while you are working.
+You also have the flexibility to plan your schedule and study at your own pace even while you are working.